A photo of a harbor with two large container ships ready for unloading.

 • Automated and scalable model training: Many tools and platforms address scalability and automation in data transformation and model training steps, such as dask, Ray, and most machine-learning libraries like Tensorflow.
 Many hyperparameter-optimization tools and autoML tools attempt to make model training easier by (semi) automating steps like feature engineering, model selection, and hyperparameter selection with automated search strategies, such as hyperopt, talos, autoKeras, and NNI.
 These tools help scale the ML pipeline and make machine learning more accessible to non-experts.

-• Finetuning and prompt engineering: For foundation models, increasingly tools support fine tuning, prompt engineering, building prompt pipelines, optimizing prompts, and securing prompts.
+• Fine-tuning and prompt engineering: For foundation models, increasingly tools support fine-tuning, prompt engineering, building prompt pipelines, optimizing prompts, and securing prompts.
 For example, LangChain is popular for sequencing prompts and reusing templates, DSPy abstracts prompt details and supports automated prompt optimization, PredictionGuard abstracts from specific language models and postprocesses their output, and Lakera Guard is one of many tools detecting prompt injection.

 • Experiment management, model registry, model versioning, and model metadata: To version models together with evaluation results and other metadata, several tools provide central platforms, such as MLFlow, Neptune, ModelDB, and Weights and Biases.
 These tools help teams navigate many experiments and model versions, for example, when deciding which model to deploy (see chapter Versioning, Provenance, and Reproducibility).